Article by Octavius Black, Co-founder and Exec Chair MindGym. This article originally appeared in People Management, February 2026.

 The second fallacy is almost as pervasive: mistaking process for progress.

-Of course, this isn’t restricted to business.
+This isn’t restricted to business.
 Nations can suffer from the same affliction.
-In his recent book Breakneck, Dan Wang, a sociology Professor at Columbia, compares China's “building big at breakneck speed” with America’s lawyerly system, which is overburdened by process, “blocking everything it can, good and bad”.
+In his recent book Breakneck, Dan Wang, a sociology Professor at Columbia, compares China “building big at breakneck speed” with America’s lawyerly system which is over-burdened by process, “blocking everything it can, good and bad”.

-HR has specialised in designing processes that look rigorous but deliver vanishingly small business value.
-In common with other global businesses, a UK bank identified that the time taken in their annual performance review process cost more than the total bonus and salary increase awarded as a result5.
+In common with other global businesses, a UK bank identified that the time taken in their annual performance review process cost more than the total bonus and salary increase awarded as a result4.

-The new employment rights legislation due in the UK is likely to make this more pervasive, which is why the swift simplification and automation of what currently exists is even more urgent.
-However, with a cognitive bias towards adding rather than subtracting6 and leaders who celebrate the shiny and new but rarely congratulate people for taking something away, this is likely to be a hard lift.
+The new employment rights legislation due in the UK is likely to make this greater, which is why the swift simplification and automation of what currently exists is even more urgent.

-The third misalignment is confusing performative with profit.
+The third misalignment is confusing performative action with generating profit.

-Activist employees have successfully pressured nervous leaders to take a stance on political issues from Ukraine and BLM.
-For many years, questioning the trans perspective as presented by the LGBTQIA+ networks was seen as job-threatening, even though a significant number of employees quietly disagreed.
-Even after the UK Supreme Court ruling, which clarified the definition of ‘sex’, many organisations have held back from providing women-only spaces for fear of a backlash.
+Employees lost their jobs for expressing lawfully held beliefs in the reality of biological sex because trans ideology, often promoted by LGBTQIA+ networks, defined language and behaviour even though a significant number of employees quietly disagreed.
+Even after the UK Supreme Court ruling which clarified the definition of ‘sex’, many organisations have held back from providing single sex facilities for fear of a backlash.
 It’s hard to imagine any other situation where public companies would choose to breach the law.

-When CEOs were more likely to be fired for mis-speaking or misbehaving than for missing their numbers, as happened for the first time in 20188, they understandably redirected their attention from minding their P&L to minding their Ps & Qs.
+Once CEOs were more likely to be fired for mis-speaking, or misbehaving, than missing their numbers, as happened for the first time in 20186, they understandably redirected their attention from minding their P&L to minding their Ps & Qs.

-The fourth and final unhelpful HR tendency is passion over proven.
+The fourth, and final, unhelpful HR tendency is for passion over proven.

-$50bn pa is spent on wellbeing programmes despite three large-scale, longitudinal studies revealing that these corporate initiatives have no significant impact on employees’ health or wellbeing10.
+$50bn pa is spent on wellbeing programmes despite three large scale, longitudinal studies revealing that these corporate initiatives have no significant impact on employees’ health or wellbeing7.

 Wake-up call

-A clear sign that CEOs are waking up to the lack of commercial focus is that they are increasingly replacing CHROs with business leaders without an HR background.
-The brief is to ensure that HR avoids fads and focuses on the fundamentals that will drive performance.
-It doesn’t always work out so well in practice, but you can feel the itch that CEOs are so keen to scratch.
+A clear sign that CEOs are waking up to the lack of commercial focus is that they are increasingly replacing CHROs with business leaders who do not have a background in HR.
+The brief is to make sure that HR avoids the fads and focuses on the fundamentals that will drive performance.
+It doesn’t always work out so well in practice and some, like Unilever, have reversed their position, but you can feel the itch that CEOs are so keen to scratch.

 Moderna has taken things even further by combining its HR and IT functions.
-As AI accelerates, many of us may find that our ‘boss’ is a bot, and success will hinge on how effectively people and technology work in harmony.
-It’s not yet clear whether the solution is uniting these two disciplines, but it does signal that CEOs are ready to reconsider where HR belongs.
+As AI accelerates, many of us may find that our “boss” is a bot and success will hinge on how effectively people and technology work in harmony.
+It’s not yet clear whether the solution is uniting these two disciplines, but it does signal that CEOs are ready to reconsider HR exceptionalism.

-While it’s conceivable that HR will lose its seat on the Executive and revert to its more passive role, this would be the wrong answer.
-For most companies, payroll is one of the largest items on their P&L, and someone needs to be responsible for the return on this investment.
+While it’s conceivable that HR will lose its seat on the Executive and revert to its more passive role, this would be a mistake.

 What to do (and stop)

-As pioneering CHROs in the world’s most ambitious companies have already realised, the answer is to reinvent HR from the ground up.
+As pioneering CHROs have already realised, the answer is to reinvent HR from the ground up.

-The starting point is agreement with the CEO on what success looks like.
-To keep it simple and commercial, you could do worse than variants on these two:
+The starting point is agreeing what success looks like.
+To keep it simple and commercial you could do worse than variants on these two:

 -